 The District's wild bird surveillance program monitors the presence of antibody for encephalitis virus in the avian population in rural and suburban habitats.
 The purpose of the program is to aid in the identification of local enzootic virus transmission, the determination of avian hosts, their residency, mobility, longevity, and mortality by maintaining records of changes in abundance, age structure, and immunity.

 Data provided by this program contribute to our understanding of the local infection cycle in birds and mosquitoes, and assist in the assessment of the risk of virus transmission to residents.
 The program was initiated in the spring of 1996 to monitor the endemic Western Equine Encephalomyelitis (WEE) virus and has since also provided the first evidence of West Nile (WN) virus transmission in Sacramento County and tracked the virus as it rapidly moved into the resident bird population and became established.

-In order to capture wild birds, the District uses mist nets with authorization from the U.S. Geological Survey, Bird Banding Laboratory in Laurel, MD, and the California Department of Fish and Wildlife.
+In order to capture wild birds, the District uses mist nets under permitting from the California Department of Fish and Wildlife and authorization from the U.S. Geological Survey, Bird Banding Laboratory in Laurel, MD.
 Each bird captured is aged, sexed, weighed, measured, banded, and a small blood sample (0.1ml/10g wt.) is collected to test for the presence of arbovirus antibody.
-Birds are released at the location of capture and samples are brought into the District's laboratory, where they are tested by an enzyme-linked immunosorbent assay (ELISA) that identifies antibody to WEE virus, St. Louis Encephalitis virus (SLE), and WN virus.
+Birds are released at the location of capture and samples are brought to the District's laboratory, where they are tested by an enzyme-linked immunosorbent assay (ELISA) that identifies antibody to WEE virus, St. Louis Encephalitis virus (SLE), and WN virus.

 The use of wild birds as an arbovirus surveillance tool has provided a serological history of WNV in our District.
 The wild bird surveillance program is maintained through a cooperative agreement and with volunteer personnel support from the US Fish and Wildlife Service on the Stone Lakes National Wildlife Refuge.
-In 2013, a total of 627 blood samples were tested from 37 bird species.
-The collected sera were tested and only antibody for WNV was detected in birds sampled in 2013.
-Overall, WNV antibody was detected in 1% of the samples.
+In 2014, a total of 424 blood samples were tested from 37 bird species.
+The collected sera were tested and only antibody for WNV was detected in 5 birds sampled in 2014 - four House Finches and one American Robin.
+Overall, WNV antibody was detected in 2% of the samples.